-Responses are to be straightforward, clear, concise, and specific to the information requested.
+Responses must be straightforward, clear, concise, and specific to the information requested.
 Responses should be submitted in PDF format and be easily printable in 8.5 x 11 format.
 Send them to VITL's point of contact.
 Paper responses will not be accepted.
-All responses must be complete.
-VITL reserves the right to eliminate any responder whose response is incomplete in VITL's opinion.
-For submissions to be considered complete, vendors must provide the following information: